tiqi-group/atomphys/docs/user_guide/qutip_helpers/hamiltonians.md

+# Hamiltonians:

+There are multiple hamiltonians that can be explored.

 # Derivation of Zeeman Hamiltonian with arbitrary B-field

 For the purpose of Pavel's project (Grating MOT simulations) we need to consider Zeeman Hamiltonian due to the field pointing in arbitrary direction.
 As in atomphys I express all states w.r.t. quantization axis pointing in direction $\hat{z}$, I need to now express the hamiltonian $\mathbf{B}\cdot\mathbf{J}$ in arbitrary basis.